juupje/remarkable-layers/README.md

 The SVG conversion module utilises numpy and lxml.

-The example scripts introduce other dependencies.
+The scripts introduce other dependencies.

 ## Usage